 However, with the availability and accessibility of advanced technology, global marketing is now possible for even the youngest startup.

-The key is leveraging the right technology, thinking outside the box, and building a creative strategy that best positions businesses to conquer global marketing and reach their business goals.
+The key is leveraging the right technology, thinking outside the box, and building a creative content strategy that best positions businesses to conquer global marketing and reach their business goals.

 In fact, many businesses have leveraged marketing technology to make global marketing a reality.
 In this article, we will look at some of the most successful global marketing strategies and marketing technologies at work.